Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Data Experiments

 \subsubsection{Experimental set-up}

 The experiments were designed to study the segmentation performance of the proposed strided tensor network model on the three 2D- and one 3D- datasets.
 Different, relevant baseline methods were used to compare the performance with the proposed model.
-The CNN model used was the standard U-net~\citep{ronneberger2015u,cciccek20163d}, a modified tensor network (MPS TeNet) that uses one large MPS operation similar to the binary classification model in~\citep{efthymiou2019tensornetwork}, and a multi-layered perceptron (MLP).
+The CNN model used was the standard U-Net~\citep{ronneberger2015u,cciccek20163d}, a modified tensor network (MPS TeNet) that uses one large MPS operation similar to the binary classification model in~\citep{efthymiou2019tensornetwork}, and a multi-layered perceptron (MLP).
+For MO-NuSeg, which is a small dataset with 30 training examples, we also compare to nnU-Net~\citep{isensee2021nnu} which performs an extensive hyperparameter search using a five-fold cross validation and additional pre-/post- processing steps. {We followed the recommended training protocol for nnU-Net according to~\citep{isensee2021nnu} prescribed in their software repository\footnote{\url{https://github.com/MIC-DKFZ/nnunet}}}.
+To compare the efficiency of the proposed method, we compare to the Lite Reduced Atrous Spatial Pyramid Pooling (LR-ASPP) network~\citep{howard2019searching} which is a MobileNet-V3 based segmentation method. {We used the LR-ASPP pretrained on COCO 2017 dataset provided in PyTorch\footnote{\url{https://pytorch.org/vision/stable/models.html\#torchvision.models.segmentation.lraspp_mobilenet_v3_large}} without any further hyperparameter tuning, except the training learning rate.}

-Batch size (B) for different experiments were designed based on the maximum size usable by the baseline U-net models.
+Batch size (B) for different experiments were designed based on the maximum size usable by the baseline U-Net models.
 This resulted in the use of $1$, $32$ and $4$ for the MO-NuSeg, Lung-CXR and Retinal segmentation datasets, respectively.
 For the BraTS 3D dataset B was $2$.
 For fairer comparison all other models were trained with the same batch size.
 All models were trained with the Adam optimizer using an initial learning rate of $5\times 10^{-4}$, except for the MPS TeNet which required a smaller learning rate for convergence ($1\times 10^{-5}$).
 Training was done until 300 epochs had passed or until there was no improvement in the validation accuracy for 10 consecutive epochs.
 Predictions on the test set were done using the best performing model chosen based on the validation set performance.
 The experiments were implemented in PyTorch and trained on a single Nvidia GTX 1080 graphics processing unit (GPU) with $8$GB memory.
 The development and training of all models in this work was estimated to produce $71.9$ kg of CO2eq, equivalent to $601.5$ km travelled by car as measured by Carbontracker\footnote{\url{https://github.com/lfwa/carbontracker/}}~\citep{anthony2020carbontracker}.

 Data augmentation was performed for the retinal vessel segmentation to alleviate the variations from the different source datasets (see Figure~\ref{fig:retina}).
 Horizontal flipping, rotation and affine transformations were randomly applied with $p=0.5$.